Citation, DOI, disclosures and article data

 At the time the article was created The Radswiki had no recorded disclosures.View The Radswiki's current disclosures

 Behçet disease is a multisystemic and chronic inflammatory vasculitis of unknown etiology.

 The mean age at which Behçet disease occurs is 20-30 years.
-The disease is most prevalent in the Mediterranean region, Middle East and East Asia.
+The disease is most prevalent in the Mediterranean, Middle East and East Asia.
+It is rarely reported in Europe.
 The highest incidence has been reported in Turkey.
 Males are affected 2-5 times more often than females.

-The classic clinical triad of Behçet disease consists of:
+The classic clinical triad of Behçet disease consists of the following:

 The underlying pathologic process in Behçet disease is vasculitis, and perivascular inflammatory infiltrates affecting vessels of differing sizes in various organs.

 thickening of the aorta and superior vena cava (vasculitis)

 inflammation of the veins leads to thrombosis while arterial involvement includes arterial narrowing and aneurysmal dilatation